Custom Gasket Manufacturing

-The kiss cutting process makes light impression cuts in the rubber gasket material but leaves the adhesive backing intact.
-When the surrounding waste material is removed, the gaskets are left adhered to the long paper sheets.
-This method allows sheets of gaskets to be rolled for easy “peel and stick” dispensing and is an excellent solution for high volume gasket production.
+The kiss-cutting process makes light impression cuts in the rubber gasket material but leaves the adhesive backing intact.
+The gaskets adhere to the long paper sheets when the surrounding waste material is removed.
+This method allows sheets of gaskets to be rolled for easy “peel and stick” dispensing and is an excellent solution for high-volume gasket production.

 Molded Rubber Gaskets

 Molded gaskets can be manufactured using either injection molding or compression molding.
 Injection molding is ideal for high-volume gasket production and involves injecting melted rubber or plastic resin into a mold.
 This process has a fast production time and works well for smaller gaskets and intricate shapes.
 It can cost more than compression molding but is still considered a cost-effective process because of its high efficiency.